vitorleonel/stepy-product-publisher/README.md

 ## About component structure

-I decided to follow the structure of a component like we do here in the current company, so all components you will see the following structure below:
+I decided to follow the structure of a component as we do here in the current company, so all components you will see a structure similar to the one below:

 ```
 ComponentName.tsx